isaacnmm/pestpolicy-hugo2XX/content/posts/overclock-raspberry-pi-3/index.md

 In this article, Ill teach you how to overclock your Raspberry pi 3  with the goal of improving its performance.

 Despite that overclocking mainly happen on the software level, the changes will significantly affect the physical level too.
-First, increasing the power of the Raspberry Pi 3 processor  through overclocking  may cause hazardous overheating of the Raspberry Pi and all the hardware components near it.�Notably, the temperatures reach highs of 100  C!
+First, increasing the power of the Raspberry Pi 3 processor  through overclocking  may cause hazardous overheating of the Raspberry Pi and all the hardware components near it.Notably, the temperatures reach highs of 100  C!
 Read Also:
 USB Hub for iMac
 .
 ## Why Overclock Raspberry Pi 3?